 Air Force JAG Student Loan Repayment Program

 You can take advantage of this offer by joining the Air Force as a Judge Advocate General (JAG).
-After completing one year of service as a JAG officer, you can receive up to $65,000 in student loan repayment over the next three years.
+After completing one year of service as a JAG officer, participants can receive up to $65,000 in student loan repayment over the next three years.

 State-based programs

-Depending on where you live, your state may offer a loan assistance program to help you pay down your law school debt.
-While not comprehensive, here’s a list of some states that provide such programs:
+Depending on where you live, your state may offer a loan repayment assistance program (LRAP) to help you pay down your law school debt.
+Many of these programs are only open to attorneys who provide public interest law services.
+Gross income limits are common as well.

 - Arizona